kiizavu/Writeup-CTF/KQCTF2021/pwn/README.md

 ## Methodology
-As we can see this challenge is similar to the previous challenge, but this challenge has stack canary.
+As we can see this challenge is similar to the zoom2win challenge, but this challenge has stack canary.
 So we have to detect the canary value to bypass it.

 Exploit plan:
 1. Identify offset from our input to `return address` of stack